How to Prepare your Antenna Site for the Flagpole Antenna, an HF Vertical Dipole Antenna System

-When you locate the spot to plant your vertical, you'll need a fence post shovel to dig a 3-feet deep fence-post hole for the 12-24' and a 4' deep hole for the 28-foot antenna.
-These are typically 8-12" in diameter from what our customers tell us.
+When you locate the perfect spot to plant your vertical, you'll need a fence post shovel to dig a 3-feet deep fence-post hole for the 12-24' and a 4' deep hole for the 28-foot antenna.
+These holes are typically 8-16" in diameter, from what our customers tell us.

 Weight and dimensions are:

 23 lbs for the 20-foot

-Other useful scenarios we've seen are internal to hollow rocks, flipped over buckets with a shelf keeping the tuner off the ground, inside a bush or floral arrangement, birdbaths, simply attached to a PVC pipe, and so on.
+Other useful scenarios we've seen are installing the ATU inside hollow rocks, flipped-over buckets with a shelf keeping the tuner off the ground, behind a bush or floral arrangement, under birdbaths, simply attached to a PVC pipe, and so on.

 Some have reported having a second DX Flagpole for portable use.
 In these cases, some have secured the antenna to patios, hotel decks, RV camper wheels, picnic tables, and other portable and quick-deploy scenarios.

 See what others have done in our BLOG and FAQ sections, and let us know your thoughts.
-It is our pleasure and honor to serve you in this way.
+It is an honor to serve you in this way.